You are here

 As part of NTIA’s's role managing the Federal Government’s use of radio-frequency spectrum, the Office of Spectrum Management (OSM) represents the spectrum-related interests of the Executive Branch, the federal agencies, and the United States as a whole, at regional and international spectrum policy-making forums.
 In doing so, NTIA works closely with the Department of State, the Federal Communications Commission, and other federal agencies.

-Many activities involve the International Telecommunication Union (ITU), the United Nations specialized agency responsible for information and communications technologies (ICT).
+Most activities involve the International Telecommunication Union (ITU), the specialized agency of the United Nations responsible for information and communications technologies (ICTs).
+Every three to four years, the ITU convenes the World Radiocommunication Conference (WRC) to review and revise the international Radio Regulations (RR), an international treaty governing the global use of the radio-frequency spectrum.
+The RR also sets technical and regulatory conditions to promote interference-free operations.
 The United States is one of 193 Member States of the ITU.

 The ITU Radiocommunication Sector (ITU-R) is the focal point for developing technical recommendations for international spectrum use.
 The ITU-R facilitates international collaboration to ensure the rational, equitable, efficient, and economical use of spectrum and satellite orbits.
 NTIA leads federal preparations for ITU-R Study Groups to develop technical studies and policies for these ITU-R meetings and, ultimately, WRCs.